basedanarki/basedanarki/README.md

 - **[@arXivBangers](https://twitter.com/arXivbangers)** - The new disruptive science blasters... research paper amplification.
 - **[@joywriteai](https://x.com/joywriteai)** - If you're clicking to follow all these obviously we'll slurp slurp that alpha lfg.🤙

-Just like in every situation where someone gets astronomically lucky, this was based on timing.
-I will not be defending this or any belt you'd know of soon —look at how fast AI, everything, is popping off! _FOOM, GO, FOOM, GET IT!
-HYPERPARAMETERS GRIP 'EM AND RIP 'EM!_ But not in MTG.

 ## 😄 Pronouns: Dude, DUDE, King

 ### 💞️ Open for Collaborations!